Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2024-06-27-get-formants.md

 Select Praat - Open Praat script..., and select the file `get_formants`.

+*If on Mac OS, replace the "\" in line 28 with "/".*

 Select Run - Run.
 You will be presented with a user interface, where you can specify a number of variables.

 - **Sound file extensions**: The extension of should files in your folder (e.g.: .wav)